5BLLP-Hackathon/5B-Auto-Tuner/.github/CONTRIBUTING.md

 # Contributing
 We like contributions, Thanks for taking time to contribute and helping us make this project better!
-The following is a set of guidelines for contributing to crAPI.
+The following is a set of guidelines for contributing to 5B Auto Tuner.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 When contributing to this repository, please first discuss the change you wish to make via issue, or `#crapi` channel on [OWASP slack](https://join.slack.com/t/owasp/shared_invite/zt-18rwlvzj6-BmIjvJj9gW6QUQG0fEusMQ) with the owners of this repository before making a change.